lxr361/Windows-Debloater-10-11/README.md

 # Windows 10/11 Debloater

-Debloat increases fps values ​​to the maximum level thanks to unnecessary applications.
+Debloat increases FPS to the maximum level by automatically deleting unnecessary applications.
 ---------------------------------------------
 # Commands: